The Complete Shopify Shipping Profile Audit Checklist

 - Verify that free shipping is only offered in zones where your margins support it.

-Every rate type is intentional and current.
+Every rate type is deliberate and current.
 Flat rates reflect actual costs.
 Carrier rates are backed by a live, authorized integration.
-Free shipping thresholds are deliberate and not set so low that they erode your margins on small orders.
+Free shipping thresholds are set on purpose, not so low that they erode your margins on small orders.

-- A carrier app was uninstalled but the carrier-calculated rate was not removed from the profile — customers see an error or no rate at checkout.
+- A carrier app was uninstalled but the carrier-calculated rate was left behind in the profile.
+Customers see an error or no rate at checkout.

-- Free shipping is triggered at a threshold that was set years ago and no longer makes business sense given current carrier costs.
+- Free shipping triggers at a threshold that was set years ago and no longer makes business sense given current carrier costs.

-- Weight-based flat rate conditions have a gap — for example, rates cover 0–5 lb and 10+ lb but not 5–10 lb — meaning orders in that range show no shipping options.
+- Weight-based flat rate conditions have a gap.
+Rates cover 0–5 lb and 10+ lb but not 5–10 lb, so orders in that range show no shipping options.

 Step 5: Check Product Weights and Dimensions

 Carrier-calculated rates are only as accurate as the product data feeding them.
-If your products have no weight or incorrect weight, carrier integrations will either return an error, return a wildly inaccurate rate, or fall back to a default that costs you money.
+If your products have no weight or incorrect weight, carrier integrations will return an error, return a wildly wrong rate, or fall back to a default that costs you money.

 - In Shopify Admin, go to Products and filter for products that use carrier-calculated shipping.